Bryan Roy: Club career

-Born in Amsterdam, Roy started his professional playing career in Ajax in 1987, winning the UEFA Cup in 1992.
+Born in Amsterdam, Roy started his professional playing career at Ajax, making his debut in the first team under manager Johan Cruyff against FC Twente on 6 September 1987.
+He later won the Dutch Eredivisie in the 1989-90 season and the UEFA Cup in 1992.
 In November 1992, Roy was sold to the Italian club Foggia and replaced as left winger by Marc Overmars.
-During his time there, he represented his country at the 1994 World Cup, scoring once as the Netherlands reached the quarter-finals.
-After the World Cup, he moved to England after Nottingham Forest paid their record fee of £2.5million for his services.
+During his time in Italy, he represented his country at the 1994 World Cup, scoring once as the Netherlands reached the quarter-finals.
+After the World Cup, he moved to England after Nottingham Forest paid their record fee of £2.5 million for his services.

-Roy's first season at the City Ground was a success, as he provided a strong partner for Stan Collymore.
-He helped the newly promoted side finish an impressive third in the Premiership and qualify for the UEFA Cup – the first time Forest had achieved European qualification in the post-Heysel era.
+Roy's first season at the City Ground was a success, as he provided a strong partnership with Stan Collymore.
+He helped the newly promoted side finish third in the Premiership and qualify for the UEFA Cup – the first time Forest had achieved European qualification in the post-Heysel era.
 Collymore was sold to Liverpool in the summer of 1995, although Forest did reach the UEFA Cup quarter-finals.
-His first-team opportunities were limited by injury and disappointing form in 1996–97, and Roy decided that he had seen enough of England.
+His first-team opportunities were limited by injury and form in 1996–97, and Roy decided to leave England.

-After Forest's 1996–97 season ended in relegation from the Premiership, Roy moved to Germany in a £1.5 million switch to Hertha BSC.
-His 24 career goals for Forest stood as the Club's Premier League record until it was surpassed by Chris Wood on 7 December 2024.
+After Forest's 1996–97 season ended in relegation from the Premiership, Roy moved to Germany in a £1.5 million transfer to Hertha BSC.
+His 24 career goals for Forest stood as the club's Premier League record until it was surpassed by Chris Wood on 7 December 2024.

-In 2000, he returned to his homeland and turned out for NAC Breda, where he remained until hanging up his boots in 2002.
+In 2000, he returned to his homeland and played for NAC Breda, where he remained until retiring in 2002.